Meet Our Testing Team

 Trial Period and Warranty Details

-Trial Period: Yogalseep offers a 101-night sleep trial for the Yogabed Mattress.
+Trial Period: Yogasleep offers a 101-night sleep trial for the Yogabed Mattress.

 - The sleep trial includes a 30 night required adjustment period.

 - After 30 days but before 101 days, you can return your mattress for a full refund.
-Yogalseep will arrange to remove the mattress at no cost.
+Yogasleep will arrange to remove the mattress at no cost.

 - To be eligible for return, manufacturing tags must still be attached and the mattress must be free of stains, rips, tears, and pet hair.